Ideefixze/deepspeech-hot-words-booster/README.md

 - Words that share no similarity to the given hot-word cause no change if the audio doesn’t include the sound of that word.

-- No change in transcription was found while a hot-words were an extension of a transcribed word.
+- No change in transcription was found while a hot-words were an "extension" of a transcribed word.
 E.g.: 'knowledge' as hot-word didn't change 'know' to any other word in the transcription.
+Closer similarity may change it though.
+Change is more noticable on words that share similarity on their prefix rather than suffix.

 - No software related errors caused by adding, removing, clearing hot-words were detected.